 For all submissions, start with the forms linked above.

 Print Newspapers / News Magazines: Complete the linked form above, and via the form submit two digital uploads of the print publication in PDF format.
-Submit one issue from the first semester, and one issue from the second semester.
+Submit one issue from the first and one from the second semester.

 Online Publications: Complete the linked form above, then share the link to your publication via the form.
 Links must be active at the time of judging.
 Both online news publications and online literary magazines may be considered for this category.